A-Momin/noteshub/nts/notes_cicd.md

 CI/CD, which stands for Continuous Integration and Continuous Delivery (or Continuous Deployment), is a set of practices and principles that aim to automate and streamline the software development and delivery processes.
 CI/CD helps improve code quality, reduce development cycle times, and enable faster and more reliable releases.
 Here are key terms and concepts related to CI/CD:

--   **Continuous Integration (CI)**:
+1. **Continuous Integration (CI)**:

-    -   `Definition`: The practice of automatically integrating code changes from multiple contributors into a shared repository multiple times a day.
+    - The practice of automatically integrating code changes from multiple developers into a shared repository several times a day.
-    -   `Objective`: Identify and address integration issues early, ensuring that the codebase is continuously in a working and releasable state.
+    - Automated builds and tests are run to detect integration issues early.
+    - Tools often used: Jenkins, GitHub Actions, CircleCI, Travis CI.

+2. **Continuous Delivery (CD)**:

+    - Builds on CI by ensuring that the software can be reliably released at any time.
+    - After code is integrated and tested, it is automatically prepared for deployment (e.g., creating a production-ready artifact).
+    - Deployments still require manual approval.

+3. **Continuous Deployment (CD)** (an extension of Continuous Delivery):
+    - Takes it a step further by automating the deployment process as well.
+    - Code that passes all automated tests and checks is automatically deployed to production without manual intervention.
--   **Version Control System (VCS)**:

-    -   `Definition`: Software tools that enable teams to track changes to source code, collaborate, and maintain a history of code changes.
+-   **Version Control System (VCS)**: Software tools that enable teams to track changes to source code, collaborate, and maintain a history of code changes.

     -   `Tools`:
         -   `Git`: Git is a distributed version control system widely used for tracking changes in source code during software development.
 It is known for its speed, scalability, and flexibility.
         -   `GitHub`: GitHub is a web-based hosting service for Git repositories.
 It provides collaboration features such as issue tracking, pull requests, and code review, making it a popular platform for open-source projects and team collaboration.